 Whether they're selling antique, vintage, or handcrafted goods, juried shows provide shoppers with desirable merchandise arranged in charming displays.
 In addition to being a fantastic source for decorative home furnishings, the displays are frequently a source of decorating inspiration.

-Potential exhibitors for the Three Speckled Hens Antiques & Old Stuff Shows are chosen in part because of their merchandising abilities and the uniqueness of their goods.
-Staging is important at The Farm Chicks Show too.
-Photos of past or sample displays are required with the application.
+Potential exhibitors for the Three Speckled Hens Antiques & Old Stuff Shows in Paso Robles, California, are chosen in part because of their merchandising abilities and the uniqueness of their goods.
+Staging is important at The Farm Chicks Show in Spokane, too; photos of past or sample displays are required with the application.

 Event organizers are well aware of consumer demand for trendy vintage furniture and accessories.
 Many of today's most popular markets showcase vintage goods.
 They're no longer just the less desirable items stacked amidst the real antiques.